amiramir96/Ex4_OOP/README.md

 1. consistent algorithm. <br>
 2. 100% sync within the server. <br>
 3. gui flow is smooth as much as possible and simple for the user to understand. <br>
-4. use our DirectedWeightedGraph and algorithms classes from previous assigment and stands with the above bullets. (link for prev assigment: https://github.com/amiramir96/Ex2-OOP) <br>
+4. use our DirectedWeightedGraph and algorithms classes from previous assigment and stands with the above bullets. [link for prev assigment](https://github.com/amiramir96/Ex2-OOP) <br>

 ## Architecture of the project
 the project splits to the next main packges: